 Check with Your Veterinarian

 International moves are complex for everyone, especially when moving with the family pet.
 You will need to follow specific steps to ensure that your pets can stay with you.
 One of the essential things is acquiring the proper health certificate.
-You will need to visit your vet and a local government office for the proper paperwork.
+You must visit your vet and a local government office for the proper paperwork.
 These visits must be done well before the move, with enough time to ensure that your pet can accompany you on your trip abroad.

 Gradually Prepare Your Pet Bird for The Move

-If you’ll be using your current bird carriers, your relocation should go smoothly as your feathered companions are already used to them.
+If you are using your current bird carriers, your relocation should go smoothly as your feathered companions are already used to them.
 However, if you decide to get a new cage or carrier, you'll have to do it a month in advance so your bird can have time to get used to it.
-Let your pet spend some time in the new carrier, put your bird's favourite toys in there, some food and water.
+Let your pet spend some time in the new carrier; put your bird's favourite toys in there, some food and water.
 The more time they spend there, the better.
 This way, when the moving day comes, you won't be worried that your pet will refuse to get in their new bird travel cage.

 How to Transport Your Bird